Eustace Mullins: Library of Congress and Ezra Pound

-In 1949 Mullins worked at the Institute for Contemporary Arts in Washington, D.C. where he met Ezra Pound's wife Dorothy, who introduced him to her husband.
+In 1949 Mullins worked at the Institute for Contemporary Arts, where he met Ezra Pound's wife Dorothy, who introduced him to her husband.
 Pound was at the time incarcerated in St. Elizabeth's Hospital for the Mentally Ill.
-Mullins visited the poet frequently, and for a time acted as his secretary.
-Later, he wrote a biography, This Difficult Individual Ezra Pound (1961), which literary critic Ira Nadel describes as "prejudiced and often melodramatic".
-According to Mullins it was Pound who set him on the course of research that led to his writing The Secrets of The Federal Reserve.
+The two became friends; Mullins often visited the poet while he was detained, and for a time acted as his secretary.
+In 1951, Mullins wrote a short poetry collection, self-published, titled His Spirit-Tower.